You are currently viewing How Much Mortgage Can I Afford Based on My Income?

 Factors Affecting Mortgage Affordability

-Importance of Your Income in Mortgage Decisions
+How Your Income Drives Mortgage Decisions

 How Much Do Mortgage Brokers Charge in Fees? - How Much Mortgage Can I Afford Based on My Income?

-Debt-to-Income Ratio Explained
+Debt-to-Income Ratio and Its Impact

 What is Debt-to-Income Ratio?